channgo2203/channgo2203.github.io/_posts/2016-5-22-strpuzzle1.md

 ---
-layout: post
+layout: post-no-feature
-title: Shortest Substring Contains a List of Strings
+title: "Shortest Substring Contains a List of Strings"
-published: true
+description: "Given a string str and a list of strings lstr.
+Find a shortest substring of str that contains all strings in a list of strings lstr."
+category: articles
+tags: [sample post, readability, test]
 ---

-Given a string str and a list of strings lstr.
-Find a shortest substring of str that contains all strings in a list of strings lstr.

 For example, given str = “this is a test string this a” and lstr = [“is”; "this"; "a"], then the output string is “this a”.